 Ongoing programming at the Library

-The fall session of the 2018 Story Hour has officially started.
+The fall session of the 2019 Story Hour is about to begin.
 Fun for preschool children ages 3 – 6 including circle games, songs, fingerplays, felt board stories, books, crafts and more.
 Meet other parents.
 Join us for the socialization.
 Join us for the reading readiness skills we sneak in.
 Join us just for the fun of it.

 Get together on the first and third Wednesday of the month at 10:30 a.m.